 This well-known national park is home to over 350 species of birds, plants, and trees.
 You will also spot a few waterfalls around the park.
 You can easily spend the whole day in this tranquil oasis!

 There are many things for you to do and see in the park once you get there.
 One of the most popular activities here is driving or climbing to the highest point of the mountain.

 At the top, you will enjoy amazing views and benefit from incredible picture opportunities.
 If you enjoy hiking, the park offers several walking trails as well.

 Another attraction in the park is the Twin Chedis, which are dedicated to King Bhumibol Adulyadej and Queen Sirikit.
 The Chedis enhances the beauty of the park, making your visit more memorable.

-- Private Tour of Doi Inthanon With Trekking & Lunch From Chiang Mai (rated highly)
+- Full-Day Tour of Doi Inthanon National Park From Chiang Mai (often fully booked)

 Hike in Khao Yai National Park

 Khao Yai National Park is one of the best destinations near Bangkok.
 This park provides a serene green environment for visitors to relax in and take a break from the bustle of central Bangkok.

 Khao Yai National Park opened in 1962 making it the oldest national park in Thailand and is additionally a UNESCO World Heritage Site.
 It is also the third-largest national park in the country covering an area of 2,168 square kilometres.